-Genetic factors that have been associated with thrombophilia include pathogenic or likely pathogenic (P/LP) variants in several genes including: F5, F2, PROC, PROS1 and SERPINC1, as well as others.
+Genetic factors that have been associated with thrombophilia include pathogenic or likely pathogenic (P/LP) variants in several genes including: F5, F2, PROC, PROS1 and SERPINC1 as well as others.

-While standard of care for work up of VTE or deep vein thrombosis (DVT) is to perform protein activity and antigen studies, factor V and prothrombin studies are easiest to perform as molecular genotyping given that these conditions are almost always caused by a common variant.
+While standard of care for work up of VTE or DVT is to perform protein activity and antigen studies, Factor V and Prothrombin studies are easiest to perform as molecular genotyping given that these conditions are almost always caused by a common variant.
 There have been conflicting recommendations as to how to approach genetic testing for thrombophilias.
 ACMG and ACOG have recommended testing for F2 and F5 in certain scenarios, while the Evaluation of Genomic Applications and Prevention Working Group (EGAPP) found insufficient evidence to perform this testing for any indication.
-In patients with unprovoked DVT and/or PE, the American Society of Hematology (2020) suggests indefinite antithrombotic therapy over stopping anticoagulation after completion of primary treatment, rendering molecular testing unnecessary for treatment decision-making.
-Large NGS panels are not considered medically necessary for thrombophilia due to the frequent inclusion of additional genes with limited evidence of association and unclear management implications, such as SERPINE1 (PAI-1) and MTHFR (Carroll and Piazza 2018; Franchini et al. 2016)
+Because standard of care for evaluation of thrombophilias includes protein assays for common anticoagulants and single-site P/LP variant studies, large NGS panels are not considered medically necessary.
+Genetic panel testing for thrombophilia also frequently includes additional genes with limited evidence of association and unclear management implications, such as PAI-1 and MTHFR (Carroll and Piazza 2018; Franchini et al. 2016)